dingdongg/ev-tracker/README.md

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte).

+## Deployment issues

+This app went offline due to work around cloud provider costs.
+Therefore, instructions on running this app locally will be provided soon.

 ## Creating a project

 If you're seeing this, you've probably already done this step.
 Congrats!